1. Home

 My electric bill is $290/mo

-Sun-tracking solar panels (aka solar trackers, or rotating solar panels) combine solar equipment and motorized movement.
+Sun-tracking solar panels (aka solar trackers or rotating solar panels) combine solar equipment and motorized movement.
 Sun-tracking systems generate clean, renewable power and are used for thermal and electric solar power.

 The angle of a solar panel to the sun affects how much electricity a panel generates.
 The more direct sunlight it gets, the more electricity it produces.
-In the northern hemisphere, that means south-facing panels generate the most, since that’s where they’ll directly face the sun for the most hours each day.
+In the northern hemisphere, that means south-facing panels generate the most electricity, since that’s where they’ll directly face the sun for the most hours each day.

-Following the sun’s path, tracking solar panels move through one complete rotation daily, either mounted on a single-axis or dual-axis tracker.
+Tracking solar panels move through one complete rotation daily, either mounted on a single-axis or dual-axis tracker.

 Depending on the installation’s hardware and software, solar tracking systems may run autonomously or allow users to control the position of their panels.